jbock-java/jbock/MOTIVATION.md

 assertNull(args.verbosity);
 ````

-Good job!
-Now we have introduced a source of `null` values
+This may seem better but now we have introduced a source of `null` values
-in our program, and we need to remember to check for this later on.
-We might also start worrying about input like `{"-v", ""}`,
-which doesn't improve the overall mood.

-#### Let's do this correctly then.

-Part of the problem is that the user hasn't made it very clear
-whether `verbosity` is supposed to be a required parameter or not.

-On the one hand, the user chose the types `int` or `Integer`,
-rather than `OptionalInt` or `Optional<Integer>`.
-Seems like they wanted a required parameter!

-But on the other hand, it doesn't make sense to have default
-values, like `0` or `null`, unless the parameter is optional.
+in our program.

+The `argv` array can never contain `null`.
+It doesn't feel
+right to convert it into something that can.

+#### It's the wrong type

+`verbosity` is an optional parameter, so
+we should not be using the types `Integer`
+or `int`.

-Jbock builds on Java 8 and enforces the use of the
+jbock enforces the use of the
-appropriate type, like `Optional<Integer>` or `OptionalInt`
+appropriate type, like `Optional<Integer>`
 for an optional parameter.
-Its parameter annotations go on abstract
+Also, its parameter annotations go on abstract
-methods, which don't have implicit default values in Java.
+methods, rather than fields, which means we don't have
+to deal with a field's default value.

 If `int` or `Integer` are used as the parameter type,
 then jbock will treat that parameter as required.
-In either case,
-jbock will never return `null` or an implicit default value.
-I like to
+In either case, jbock will never return `null`
-think that this behaviour is more "natural".

-So that's basically my motivation for writing jbock.
-I hope you like it as much as I do.
+as a parameter value.